East Asian Languages and Cultures (Bi-Co)

 I. Language requirement (2 credits)

-EALC majors are required to have completed the third year level of either Chinese or Japanese with a minimum grade of 3.0 by the time of graduation.
+EALC majors are required to have completed the third year level of either Chinese or Japanese by the time of graduation.
 We require EALC majors to take two semesters of either Chinese or Japanese on campus, at a level appropriate to their in-coming language abilities.
-Students who have already fulfilled this requirement as confirmed by the language placement test, may forego the two semesters of an East Asian language (they will still have to fulfill their College language requirement), and shall substitute two EALC courses approved by the major advisors.
-The University of Pennsylvania offers Korean language instruction, but it does not count towards the Bi-Co EALC major language requirement.
+Students who have already fulfilled this requirement, as confirmed by the language placement test will substitute two EALC courses approved by their major advisor.

 II.
 Three core courses (3 credits)